-Another complicating factor is that it has been argued that three-dimensional swimmers in an infinite school experience breakdown of their shed wake vortices \cite{Daghooghi2015}, thereby disrupting the coherent vortex-body interactions that drive the in-line and staggered arrangement interactions.
+Another complicating factor is that it has been argued that three-dimensional swimmers in an infinite school experience breakdown of their shed wake vortices \cite{Daghooghi2015}, thereby disrupting the coherent vortex-body interactions that drive the in-line and staggered formation interactions.
 The side-by-side interactions, though, are dominated by oscillating dipole flow fields produced from motions of the nearby bodies, which cannot break down like wake vortices.
-This may mean that a stable side-by-side arrangement and its performance benefits would hold even for three-dimensional swimmers and/or dense schools.
+This may mean that a stable side-by-side formation and its performance benefits would hold even for three-dimensional swimmers and/or dense schools.
 Further work in this direction is also warranted to provide some understanding of how the two-body two-dimensional interactions of the current study translate to many-bodied and three-dimensional interactions.

-Previous work \cite{becker2015hydrodynamic,Ramananarivo2016,newbolt2019flow} has shown that in-line arrangements have multiple \textit{one-dimensionally} stable equilibria, while the current results show that those equilibria, at least in the near-wake of the leader, are in fact unstable in the cross-stream direction.
-However, this does not indicate that these one-dimensionally stable points are irrelevant, but instead this work highlights that the degree of stability falls along a spectrum.
-For instance, a fish swimming in the wake of another fish may only need to actively control its cross-stream position in order to maintain a schooling arrangement, which requires less control effort than actively controlling two degrees of freedom, but more effort than controlling none.
-While higher degrees of stability can relieve needs for control strategies for swimmers and lead to completely passive self-organization, lesser degrees of stability may more subtly sculpt the schooling patterns observed in fish by influencing the trajectory manifolds or the statistical positioning of swimmers.
-Beyond the translational stability of arrangements, it is unclear whether the orientation of a swimmer will also be stable to perturbations since it is unstable at least for some synchronizations and arrangements \cite{Gazzola2011}.
+Previous work \cite{becker2015hydrodynamic,Ramananarivo2016,newbolt2019flow} have shown that in-line formations have multiple \textit{one-dimensionally} stable equilibria, while the current results show that those equilibria are, in fact, unstable in the cross-stream direction.
+However, this does not indicate that these one-dimensionally stable points are irrelevant.
+Instead, this work highlights that the degree of stability falls along a spectrum.
+For instance, a fish swimming in the wake of another fish may only need to actively control its cross-stream position in order to maintain a schooling formation, which requires less control effort than actively controlling two degrees of freedom, but more effort than controlling none.
+While higher degrees of stability can relieve the need for control strategies for swimmers and lead to completely passive self-organization, lesser degrees of stability may more subtly sculpt the schooling patterns observed in fish by influencing the trajectory manifolds or the statistical positioning of swimmers.
+Beyond the translational stability of formations, it is unclear whether the orientation of a swimmer will also be stable to perturbations since it is unstable, at least for some synchronizations and formations \cite{Gazzola2011}.